epfl-ada/ada-2020-project-milestone-p3-p3_datomicdataster/README.md

 **3. Research questions**<br>
-Does mobility influence friendship dynamics?<br>
 Depending on the sociability of users, how does mobility influence friendships?<br>
-Can we predict / modelize the dynamics of friendships based on mobility and sociability of users?<br>
+Can we modelize and predict the dynamics of friendships based on user habits?<br>
-Are users going to gain or lose friendships in the next 22 month period?<br>
+What factors will cause users to gain or lose friendships in a defined 22 month period?<br>

 **4. Proposed datasets**<br>
 Global-scale Check-in Dataset collected from Foursquare<br>
 Two snapshots of user social networks before and after the check-in data collection period<br>
 Locations information from Foursquare<br>
+<a href=https://drive.google.com/file/d/1PNk3zY8NjLcDiAbzjABzY5FiPAFHq6T8/view>Click here to access dataset</a>

 **5. Methods**<br>
 Compute users’ homes with a similar approximation as in our replicated paper:<br>